Tennis-Kyrgios win streak ended by Hurkacz in Canada, Ruud strolls into semis

 Kyrgios shrugged off the end of his winning streak, saying in his usual blunt fashion that he could not care less and was more interested in getting home after the U.S. Open to see his mother and father, who are not well.

-“I honestly don’t care,” said Kyrgios, adding that he would head to Cincinnati as soon as possible where he will continue his build-up to the U.S. Open.
+“I honestly don’t care,” said the Australian, adding that he would head to Cincinnati as soon as possible, where he will continue his build-up to the U.S. Open.
 “I’ve been away from home, away from my mum, away from my dad.

+“They’re not very well at the moment.
+So I don’t really care about ‘no winning streak’.
+I’ve got two more tournaments left before I can go home,” he said, referring to Cincinnati and the U.S. Open.

 BIG SERVERS